pazuzu156/KParser/README.md

 [tab]A single tab
 [tabNUMBER]A NUMBER of tabs
 [cmd]Command line command[/cmd] - Shows a command block using <pre> and <code>
+[noparse]Place KScript code in here[/noparse] - Prevents KScript from being parsed inside this block
 ```